 Get Your Shopify Store Accepting Crypto Today

-Create your free CryptoGate account, connect your wallet, and follow the steps above.
+Create your free GriffNode account, connect your wallet, and follow the steps above.
 Most merchants complete the full integration in under an hour.
 Related reading: crypto payment gateway fees explained and how to accept crypto payments on any website.